Commitment and Contingencies

 |Commitments and Contingencies||Commitments and Contingencies

-Litigation — From time to time, Sunlight may be involved in various claims and legal actions arising in the ordinary course of business.
+Litigation — Sunlight may be involved in various claims and legal actions arising in the ordinary course of business.
 Sunlight establishes an accrued liability for legal proceedings only when those matters present loss contingencies that are both probable and reasonably estimable.

 Indemnifications — In the normal course of business, Sunlight enters into contracts that contain a variety of representations and warranties and that provide general indemnifications.
 Sunlight’s maximum exposure under these arrangements is unknown as this would involve future claims that may be made against Sunlight that have not yet occurred.
 However, based on Sunlight’s experience, Sunlight expects the risk of material loss to be remote.

 Advances — Sunlight provides a contractually agreed upon percentage of cash to a contractor related to a Loan that has not yet been funded by either a Direct Channel Partner or its Bank Partner as well as amounts funded to contractors in anticipation of loan funding.
-At June 30, 2022, Sunlight has committed to advance up to $260.6 million for unfunded, approved Loans submitted by eligible contractors and other contingently committed amounts, of which Sunlight advanced $95.3 million included in “Advances” in the accompanying Unaudited Condensed Consolidated Balance Sheets.
+At September 30, 2022, Sunlight has committed to advance up to $272.5 million for unfunded, approved Loans submitted by eligible contractors and other contingently committed amounts, of which $64.1 million of outstanding advances are included in “Advances” in the accompanying Unaudited Condensed Consolidated Balance Sheets.

-Additionally, Sunlight may be required to repurchase solar loans from Direct Channel Partners and Indirect Channel Loan Purchasers when contractors do not complete solar installations within a certain period of time.
+Additionally, Sunlight may be required to repurchase solar loans from Indirect Channel Loan Purchasers, or refund platform fees to Direct Channel Partners, when contractors do not complete solar installations within a certain period of time.
 Generally, solar contractors are responsible to return loan proceeds they receive for such Loans.
-At June 30, 2022, the maximum potential amount of undiscounted future payments Sunlight could be required to make under these guarantees totaled $27.8 million, and Sunlight recorded a $1.0 million liability presented within “Other Liabilities” in the accompanying Unaudited Condensed Consolidated Balance Sheets.
+At September 30, 2022, the maximum potential amount of undiscounted future payments Sunlight could be required to make under these guarantees totaled $49.2 million, and Sunlight recorded a $1.2 million liability presented within “Other Liabilities” in the accompanying Unaudited Condensed Consolidated Balance Sheets.

 Tax Receivable Agreement (“TRA”) — If Sunlight were to exercise its right to terminate the TRA or certain other acceleration events occur, Sunlight would be required to make immediate cash payments.
 Such cash payments will be equal to the present value of the assumed future realized tax benefits based on a set of assumptions and using an agreed upon discount rate, as defined in the TRA.
 The early termination payment may be made significantly in advance of the actual realization, if any, of those future tax benefits.
 Such payments will be calculated based on certain assumptions, including that Sunlight expects to have sufficient taxable income to utilize the full amount of any tax benefits subject to the TRA over the period specified therein.
 The payments that Sunlight would be required to make will generally reduce the amount of the overall cash flow that might have otherwise been available, but Sunlight expects the cash tax savings it would realize from the utilization of the related tax benefits will exceed the amount of any required payments.

-Sunlight Rewards™ Program — Sunlight Rewards™ allows solar salespeople to earn points for selling Sunlight-facilitated loans.
+Sunlight Rewards™ Program — Sunlight Rewards™ allows salespeople to earn points for selling Sunlight-facilitated loans.
 These individuals can gain “status” for their own overall loyalty, track their points, and choose to redeem points for quality awards.
-If all points earned under the Sunlight Rewards™ Program were redeemed at June 30, 2022, Sunlight would pay $3.7 million, and Sunlight recorded a liability of $2.4 million.
+If all points earned under the Sunlight Rewards™ Program were redeemed at September 30, 2022, Sunlight would be obligated to pay $4.2 million, and Sunlight recorded a liability of $2.6 million.

 Non-Cancelable Operating Leases — Sunlight's non-cancelable operating leases consist of office space leases at two locations: (a) 101 N. Tryon Street, Suite 1000, Charlotte, North Carolina 28246 (the “North Carolina Office Space”) that expires in June 2029 and (b) 234 West 39th Street, 7th Floor, New York, New York 10018 (the “New York Office Space”) that expires in October 2023.
 Certain lease agreements include rent concessions and leasehold improvement incentives.
 In addition to base rentals, certain lease agreements are subject to escalation provisions and rent expense is recognized on a straight‑line basis over the term of the lease agreement.
 None of Sunlight’s leases contain extension options.